Sister Nivedita: Influence

 Sister Nivedita remains one of the most influential female figures of India.
 Her book Kali, the Mother influenced Abanindranath Tagore who painted Bharat Mata.
 In 2010, the office of the board of West Bengal Board of Secondary Education in Salt Lake City, Kolkata was named after Sister Nivedita.
 The Sister Nivedita Academy, an institution dedicated to her memory has been established in Chennai, Tamil Nadu.
 Several schools and colleges have been named after her.
 In 1968, the Indian Government issued a postal stamp in her memory.
 The Nivedita bridge near Dakshineswar, Kolkata is named in her honour.
 In 2015, a new Government Degree College at Hastings House, Alipur, Kolkata was named after Sister Nivedita.
-In 2018, the higher secondary section school building of Baranagore Ramakrishna Mission Ashrama High School at Kolkata named after Sister Nivedita as "Nivedita Bhawan".
+In 2018, the higher secondary section school building of Baranagore Ramakrishna Mission Ashrama High School at Kolkata was named after Sister Nivedita as "Nivedita Bhawan".

 Books

-Her works included The Web of Indian Life, which sought to rectify many myths in the Western world about Indian culture and customs, Kali the Mother, The Master as I Saw Him on Swami Vivekananda, Notes of Some Wanderings with the Swami Vivekananda on her travels from Nainital, Almora and other places with Swamiji, Cradle Tales of Hinduism on the stories from Puranas, Ramayana and Mahabharata, Studies from an Eastern Home, Civil Ideal and Indian Nationality, Hints on National Education in India, Glimpses of Famine and Flood in East Bengal—1906.
+Her works included The Web of Indian Life, which sought to rectify many myths in the Western world about Indian culture and customs, Kali the Mother, The Master as I Saw Him on Swami Vivekananda, Notes of Some Wanderings with the Swami Vivekananda on her travels from Nainital, Almora and other places with Swamiji, Cradle Tales of Hinduism on the stories from Puranas, Ramayana and Mahabharata, Studies from an Eastern Home, Civil Ideal and Indian Nationality, Hints on National Education in India, Glimpses of Famine and Flood in East Bengal – 1906.